 Section 162(m) of the Internal Revenue Code.
 Following the passage of the Tax Cuts and Jobs Act (or, the "TCJA"), Section 162(m) disallows a tax deduction for any publicly held corporation for individual compensation exceeding \$1.0 million in any taxable year to its chief executive officer, chief financial officer, and each of its three other most highly compensated executive officers (our covered employees).
-Prior to the passage of the TCJA, Section 162(m) disallowed a tax deduction for any publicly held corporation for individual compensation exceeding \$1.0 million in any taxable year to its chief executive officer and each of its three other most highly compensated executive officers (our covered employees).
 Prior to the passage of the TCJA, Section 162(m) disallowed a tax deduction for any publicly held corporation for individual compensation exceeding \$1.0 million in any taxable year to its chief executive officer and each of its three other most highly compensated executive officers, other than its chief financial officer, unless such compensation qualified as "performance-based compensation" within the meaning of the Internal Revenue Code.
 The changes under Section 162(m) are generally effective for taxable years beginning in 2018, but there is a grandfather rule for compensation paid pursuant to a written, binding contract that was in effect on November 2, 2017, which was not modified in any material respect on or after that date.

 As a result of the changes imposed by the TCJA, the 2018 Plan does not contain the provisions providing for grants of "performance-based compensation" under the legacy 162(m) provisions that our 2011 Plan contained.
-However, the 2018 Plan does permit the Compensation Committee to provide that vesting of any of the awards that may be granted under the 2018 Plan may be made subject to the achievement of performance metrics determined by the Compensation Committee, which metrics may include, but are not limited to: (a) net earnings or net income; (b) operating earnings or income; (c) pretax earnings; (d) earnings per share; (e) share price, including growth and capitalization amortization; (h) sales or revenue growth or targets, whether in general or by store, category of store, or product, including system-wide comparable sales (average same-store, year-over-year sales) or method of ordering; (i) gross or operating margins (including food, labor and mileage); (j) return measures, including return on assets, capital, investment, equity, sales or revenue; (k) cash flow, including operating cash flow, free cash flow, cash flow return on equity and cash flow return on investment; (l) productivity ratios; (m) expense targets; (n) costs, reductions in cost, and cost control measures; (o) market or market segment share or penetration; (p) financial ratios as provided in credit agreements or indentures of the Company and its subsidiaries; (q) debt rating targets; (r) working capital targets; (s) completion of acquisitions or divestitures of businesses, assets, companies or stores; (t) store unit counts or similar store metrics, including franchise and/or company-store openings and/or closings; (u) system-wide, corporate, franchisee or store comparable transactions; (v) profits from restaurant operations; (w) product quality and customer service metrics, including consumer, customer, or franchisee perception targets; (x) employee retention and recruiting metrics, including turnover; and (y) any combination of any of the f
+However, the 2018 Plan does permit the Compensation Committee to provide that vesting of any of the awards that may be granted under the 2018 Plan may be made subject to the achievement of performance metrics determined by the Compensation Committee, which metrics may include, but are not limited to: (a) net earnings or net income; (b) operating earnings or income; (c) pretax earnings; (d) earnings per share; (e) share price, including growth and capitalization measures and total stockholder return; (f) earnings before interest and taxes; (g) earnings before interest, taxes, depreciation and/or amortization; (h) sales or revenue growth or targets, whether in general or by store, category of store, or product, including system-wide comparable sales (average same-store, year-over-year sales) or method of ordering; (i) gross or operating margins (including food, labor and mileage); (j) return measures, including return on assets, capital, investment, equity, sales or revenue; (k) cash flow, including operating cash flow, free cash flow, cash flow return on equity and cash flow return on investment; (l) productivity ratios; (m) expense targets; (n) costs, reductions in cost, and cost control measures; (o) market or market segment share or penetration; (p) financial ratios as provided in credit agreements or indentures of the Company and its subsidiaries; (q) debt rating targets; (r) working capital targets; (s) completion of acquisitions or divestitures of businesses, assets, companies or stores; (t) store unit counts or similar store metrics, including franchise and/or company-store openings and/or closings; (u) system-wide, corporate, franchisee or store comparable transactions; (v) profits from restaurant operations; (w) employee retention and recruiting metrics, including consumer, customer, or fran